 Figure 3: Optimization of 2019 methane emissions by inversion of TROPOMI observations.
-The left panel shows the correction factors relative to the gridded versions of the national emissions inventories for Canada (ECCC), the U.S. (EPA GHGI), and Mexico (INECC) used as the prior estimates for the inversion (top left panel of Figure 1).
+The left panel shows the scale factors relative to the gridded versions of the national anthropogenic emission inventories for the U.S. (EPA GHGI), Canada (ECCC), and Mexico (INECC), and the WetCHARTs wetland emissions, used as prior estimates for the inversion (top left panel of Figure 1).
 The right panel shows the observing system information content as measured by the averaging kernel sensitivities (the diagonal elements of the averaging kernel matrix).
 Values of 1 indicate that TROPOMI quantifies emissions independent of the prior estimate, while values of 0 indicate that emissions are not optimized by the inversion.
 The sum of the averaging kernel sensitivities gives the degrees of freedom for signal (DOFS), shown inset, which defines the number of pieces of information independently quantified by the observing system.
+Grid cells with averaging kernel sensitivities lower than 0.05 are left blank.